 On March 31, 2022, the AUC approved the extension of the current return on equity (ROE) of 8.5 per cent and equity thickness ratio of 37 per cent on a final basis for the 2023 period.
-By the third quarter of 2022, the AUC is expected to initiate a process for 2024 and beyond, including the potential establishment of a formula.
+On June 29, 2022, the AUC initiated a process schedule to determine the cost-of-capital parameters and explore a formula-based approach to determine the ROE for 2024 and future test years.
+As part of this proceeding, the AUC has also highlighted the need to establish the deemed equity ratios for the 2024 test period and in future years if a formula is implemented.